SESARLab/mfh-dl-performace-testing/thesis.md

 HDFS is a highly fault-tolerant, scalable, and distributed file system designed to run on commodity hardware; HDFS provides high throughput access to application data and is suitable for applications that need to compute large data sets.
 The goals of HDFS are:

 1. Processing of extremely large files, from multiple gigabytes to petabytes.
-HDFS supports small files but is not optimized for them
+HDFS supports small files but is not optimized for them.
-2. Enable streaming of data to applications that run on HDFS, allowing high throughput of data access rather than low latency of data access
+2. Enable data streaming to applications that run on HDFS, allowing high throughput of data access rather  than low data access latency.
+3. Implement a simplified data coherence model.
+Once a file on HDFS is created, written and closed, it cannot be changed except for append or truncate operations.
+This assumption simplifies data coherence across the file system and allows high throughput data access.
-3. Capability to execute the file system on low-cost hardware; an HDFS cluster can run on hundreds or thousands of server machines, each storing part of the file system's data, making hardware failure the norm rather than an exception
+4. Capability to execute the file system on low-cost hardware; an HDFS cluster can run on hundreds or thousands of server machines, each storing part of the file system's data, making hardware failure the norm rather than an exception.
-4. Move the computation near the data to avoid the network transfer of large data sets, which is a notoriously slow and costly operation
+5. Move the computation near the data to avoid the network transfer of large data sets, which is a notoriously slow and costly operation
+6. Portability of the file system across heterogeneous hardware and software platforms; since HDFS is implemented in Java, any machine that supports its runtime can operate HDFS.

 HDFS is based on a master/slave architecture.
 The master server is called *NameNode*, and it manages the file system namespace and regulates client access to files.
 In HDFS, a file is split into one or more blocks of equal size (default is 128 megabytes); these blocks are stored and replicated in a set of *DataNodes*.
 NameNode responsibility is to handle the mapping of blocks between DataNodes; also, NameNode manages file system namespace operations, like opening, closing, and renaming files and directories, instructing DataNodes on their execution.

 DataNodes manage the data and the storage attached to the nodes on which they run; they are responsible for serving read and write requests from the file system's clients.
 Also, DataNodes, when instructed from a NameNode, perform block creation, deletion, and replication.
+Data replication across the DataNodes of the cluster guarantee reliability and fault-tolerance to HDFS.
+A client application can specify the desired number of replicas per file, which is three by the default policy; this means that a Hadoop cluster should have at least three DataNodes.
+To implement replication, DataNodes communicate with the NameNode sending a periodical *heartbeat* message.
+When the NameNode detects the absence of the heartbeat caused by a disk failure or a network partition, it marks the DataNode as no more available to HDFS and does not forward any new I/O requests to it.
+Eventually, the NameNode starts replicating the affected blocks across the remaining DataNodes.
 A typical HDFS cluster can have thousands of DataNodes and tens of thousands of HDFS clients per cluster since each DataNode may execute multiple application tasks simultaneously.

 <figure>